 Symptoms of pelvic organ prolapse include:

-- Pressure or discomfort in the vaginal or pelvic area, often made worse with physical activities such as prolonged standing, jogging or bicycling.
-Other symptoms include:
+- Pressure or discomfort in the vaginal or pelvic area, often made worse with physical activities such as prolonged standing, jogging, or bicycling

 - Diminished control in the bladder and/or bowels

 - A bulge near the opening of the vagina

 Depending on the severity and the type of prolapse, your physician will discuss the different treatment options you may want to consider.
 Pelvic floor exercises to strengthen the pelvic floor, known as Kegels, may be adequate for mild cases.3 Another treatment option is a pessary, a ring-like device worn in the vagina to provide support for the organs that have fallen (or prolapsed).4 Pessaries are typically fitted by healthcare professionals.
 If symptoms are still bothersome and can’t be managed with a pessary or other non-surgical options, surgery may be needed.
 All treatment options should be discussed with your physician.

 If non-surgical treatments do not provide sufficient relief of your symptoms and your pelvic organ prolapse continues to cause pain, problems with bowel and bladder functions, or if it interferes with your sexual activity, you may choose to discuss surgical options with your doctor.

 The goal of any type of surgical treatment for prolapse is to repair the supporting tissue of the prolapsed organ or vaginal wall using either the patient’s own tissues or a surgical mesh.
 Surgeries can be performed either through the abdomen or the vagina.
 Surgeries performed via the abdomen may be performed laparoscopically using several small incisions or through one larger abdominal incision.
 It’s important to discuss all of your options with your physician to determine which treatment plan is most appropriate for your specific medical situation.